mumbleskates/bilrost/README.md

 - Bilrost messages must encode their fields in tag order, which may (in the case of `oneof` fields) vary depending on their value, and it's not clear how or if this could be solved in `serde`.
-- Bilrost has both expedient and distinguished encoding modes, and promises that encoding a message that implements `DistinguishedMessage` always produces canonical output.
+- Bilrost has both expedient and distinguished decoding modes, and promises that encoding a message that implements `DistinguishedMessage` always produces canonical output.
 This may be beyond what is practical to implement.